 Summary of Sai Spiritual Education Conference

-The conference was designed with the goal of uniting the extraordinary global Sai fraternity and leveraging it to mould and shape the character of every Sathya Sai child and family in the world.
+The conference was designed with the goal of uniting the extraordinary global Sai fraternity and leveraging it to mould and shape the character of every Sri Sathya Sai child and family in the world.
 Over 500 delegates from 50 countries attended this landmark conference.
-Senior leaders of the SSIO, SSE coordinators, SSE teachers and trainers, SSEHV educators, and Sathya Sai youth all came together in the spirit of giving and sharing of their expertise, experiences and best practices to further enhance the SSE programme.
+Senior leaders of the SSSIO, SSE coordinators, SSE teachers and trainers, SSSEHV educators, and Sri Sathya Sai youth all came together in the spirit of giving and sharing of their expertise, experiences and best practices to further enhance the SSE programme.

-The conference programme was enhanced by inspiring keynote speakers, engaging workshops, innovative networking fair and special interest groups, and an inspirational theme song uniting many languages spoken in the countries of the SSIO.
+The conference programme was enhanced by inspiring keynote speakers, engaging workshops, innovative networking fair and special interest groups, and an inspirational theme song uniting many languages spoken in the countries of the SSSIO.

 The First Day